rhenmark/proboard/README.md

 ## Collaboration

-You can contact me thru my linkedin @rhenmarkcallado
+You can contact me thru my linkedin account [@rhenmarkcallado](https://www.linkedin.com/in/rhenmarkcallado/)

 <br/>

 ## About me